FAQS

 • Don't apply until you're ready!
 The minimum required work experience is 5 years (full time); however, applicants should strongly consider logging a few additional years before applying.
 This area of specialization is vast, and the more work experience an applicant has, the stronger their application and base knowledge in the field of zoological medicine will be.
 This will increase the likelihood of application acceptance, and their subsequent successful completion of the specialty examination.

 • Pay close attention to deadlines and don't procrastinate.
 Completing the application is very time consuming and will take several months.
-It is recommended that the applicant begin completing their final application forms 6-8 months prior to the application deadline; be sure to fill out the corresponding forms for the year they are applying.
+It is recommended that the applicant begin completing their final application forms 6-8 months prior to the application deadline.

 • Be thorough!
 Read through the application requirements carefully and follow all written instructions.
 Be sure to include all required supplemental documentation.
 Omission of any required documentation will result in application rejection.